 Whether you’ve got 1 or 5 AMEX cards, knowing when to use them and for what purchases is paramount.

 Aside from using a card for everything to meet minimum spending requirements, you should have a strategy for when to use each card.

-For example, AMEX Platinum cardholders will earn 5 AMEX Memberships Rewards points per $1 spent on airfare, whereas American Express® Gold Card cardholders will only earn 3 points per $1.
+For example, AMEX Platinum cardholders will earn 5 AMEX Memberships Rewards points per $1 spent on airfare booked directly through airlines or Amex Travel, whereas American Express® Gold Card cardholders will only earn 3 points per $1 for flights book directly through airlines or Amex Travel.
 So make sure you use the right card in the right situation.

 Or for large expenses, the AMEX Business Platinum earns 1.5X points per $1 on purchases of $5,000 or more.

 I like to keep a note in my phone that reminds me what cards to use.
 That way I don’t forget which card earns the most for buying that chocolate donut. 😉